Example: “This #Ouchage has caused over a million dollars in lost revenues.”

 Share this article!

-This content below was originally published in 2014 as a monthly recap of Internet outages.
+We started tracking outages in 2014 as a service to our readers.
 After four months, we couldn’t keep up!
-Below are the outages we tracked from November 2014 through February 2015.
+Below are the most entertaining outages we tracked from November 2014 through February 2015.
 With a few exceptions, you could put this on a repeating loop.

 February 2015 #Ouchage List